ppizarror/FNELEM-GPU/README.md

 model->add_load_patterns(load_pattern);
 ```

-Nodes, elements, restraints, and load_pattern are **std::vector** objects that contain the library Objects.
+Nodes, elements, restraints, and load_pattern are **std::vector** objects containing library Objects.

 ### StaticAnalysis

-The StaticAnalysis class performs the basic static analysis method.
-Using the model definition, it creates the structure stiffness matrix, and then using ``K*u = F``, it solves the displacement vector of the nodes.
+The StaticAnalysis class performs the primary static analysis method.
+Using the model definition, it creates the structure stiffness matrix, and then, using ``K*u = F``, it solves the displacement vector of the nodes.

 ```cpp
 StaticAnalysis *analysis = new StaticAnalysis(model);
 analysis->analyze(use_gpu);
 ```

-If *use_gpu* is true then GPU performs the main matrix inversion.
-After the analysis is complete, the model can save the results into a file.
+If *use_gpu* is true, GPU performs the primary matrix inversion.
+After the analysis, the model can save the results into a file.
 That file contains the main structure elements: nodes, shells, reactions, and internal forces of the elements.

 ```cpp
 model->save_results("file.txt");